 Industrial maintenance technician

-- Completing work orders in a timely manner while maintaining high-quality standards.
+- Completing work orders on time while maintaining high-quality standards

-- Reading, analyzing, and interpreting technical procedures, electrical schematics, service manuals and work orders to perform required maintenance and service.
+- Blueprint reading, analyzing, and interpreting technical procedures, electrical schematics, and service manuals

 Industrial electricians oversee the installation, repair, and maintenance of electrical systems in the industrial setting.
 They do the same thing as the previous two jobs we outlined, but they are focused mostly on electrical systems.